LawrenceKarasek/VideoPlayer/README.md

     VideoPlayer = ({ videos }) =>

-Videos are played based on the VideoIndex state property.
+Videos are played based on the videoIndex state property.
 The videoSrc maintains the current video and isPlaying sets the video to start.
 Video progress and duration are used to set the progress bar properties.

     const [videoIndex, setVideoIndex] = useState(0);
     const [videoProgress, setVideoProgress] = useState(0);